mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/14-if-else-statements.md

 > Example: Is my value smaller than a test value?
 If it is true that my value (3) is smaller than the test value (5) then we will add to my value.
 Otherwise, we will subtract from the value.

-Examples of if-else statments in games:
+Examples of if-else statements in games:

 * if player score is greater than the enemy score, then we gain points on overlap
 * if the player has 0 lives left, then we set to game over